invopop/princepdf/README.md

 ## Usage

-You'll need to have [prince installed](https://www.princexml.com/doc/installing/) on your development machine to and available to be able to develop and test.
-The included `Dockerfile` may be helpful for running the service.
+You'll need to have [prince installed](https://www.princexml.com/doc/installing/) on your machine and available in your `$PATH` to be able to use this library.
+The included `Dockerfile` may be helpful for running the service inside the container using the official binary without having to install anything locally.

 ### Go Package